PerseusArkouda/ChatEvolvedDiscordBot/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=1551199162

 - It will send/receive messages to/from specified Discord channel back/to your ARK servers
+- Supports UTF-8.
+ARK doesn't.
+If I come up with a good font fix solution for ARK I'll update this post.

 ### Instructions for fully working Chat Evolved mod with ChatEvolvedDiscordBot
 ### 1) Install Docker